 As the refrigerant evaporates to cold gas inside these coils, it rapidly absorbs heat from the air inside the home.
 The cold gas is then piped back out to the compressor for re-pressurization, which starts the cycle of heat transfer from indoors to outdoors all over again.

 Sheldon's Heating & Air Conditioning: California’s Heat Pump Experts

-Because heat pumps exploit natural chemical reactions of a refrigerant, they don’t require as much energy input as furnaces or air conditioners to get the job done.
-This makes them an energy-saving and cost-saving option for homeowners and business owners everywhere—including right here in Riverside, where Sheldon’s Heating & Air Conditioning has been expertly handling heat pump installation, repair and replacement tasks for years.
+Because heat pumps exploit the natural chemical reactions of a refrigerant, they don’t require as much energy input as furnaces or air conditioners to get the job done.
+This makes them an energy-saving and cost-saving option for homeowners and business owners everywhere—including right here in Riverside, where Sheldon's Heating & Air Conditioning has been expertly handling heat pump installation, repair, and replacement tasks for years.
 We know heat pumps here like the proverbial backs of our hands.

-If you decide you’d like to purchase a heat pump for your home or place of business, here’s something you should know: Sheldon’s Heating & Air Conditioning offers the most advanced, reliable and professional heat pump installation services available across the Inland Empire and throughout the greater Riverside area.
+If you decide you’d like to purchase a heat pump for your home or place of business, here’s something you should know: Sheldon's Heating & Air Conditioning offers the most advanced, reliable, and professional heat pump installation services available across the Inland Empire and throughout the greater Riverside area.

 Contact us today, and we’ll send our trained experts to your home to consult with you and help you select the perfect heat pump for your needs.
-They will give you an accurate and affordable estimate that includes all installation costs, and show you how to get the absolute money-saving most out of your wonderful new heating and cooling unit.
+They will give you an accurate and affordable estimate that includes all installation costs and show you how to get the absolute money-saving most out of your wonderful new heating and cooling unit.

 If the thought of getting a heat pump pumps you up, call Sheldon's Heating & Air Conditioning’s now, and together let’s get the ball rolling—or should we say, get the heat pump pumping!